wjr83/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.
+You will use the browser of your smartphone to act as a “light” and use a remote control interface to remotely change the light on that device.

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).